“We have no interest in seeing an unstable Yemen

 - Supreme Revolutionary Committee led by the Houthis, a Shia rebel group.
 This faction is also supported by those loyal to former president Ali Abullah Saleh.

-- Iran allegedly supports the Houthis in this conflict.
+- Iran allegedly smuggled weapons to the Houthi rebels to support them in this conflicts.

 - Forces loyal to current Yemen President, Adb Rabbuh Mansur Hadi, are fighting the Houthi-led rebels.